scality/Zenko/solution-base/mongodb/how_to_upgrade.md

 `git diff -- solution-base/mongodb/charts/mongodb-sharded/values.yaml > solution-base/mongodb/patches/secret-name.patch`
 (this operation needs to be done for every patch).
 **Note**: This step is only necessary if the patch does not apply automatically.
+Do it from the root of the repository.

 7. Once the patches are updated, apply them to the charts with the command `make patch`.

 8. After upgrading, you may need to apply additional changes that are not directly handled by the charts or patches.
-For example, when upgrading to MongoDB 6.0, you need to switch from using `mongo` to `mongosh`.
-Refer to the release notes for the new version (e.g., `https://www.mongodb.com/docs/v6.0/release-notes/6.0/`) for details on these additional changes.
+Please carefully review the new logic added by the new chart version, and ensure they remain compatible with our use case.

 9. Passing CI tests is not enough, you must also perform an upgrade check with the product(s) using this Zenko version, before merging the upgrade PR.
 Some